20 Best All-Inclusive Resorts in the United States

 Just 20 miles from downtown Austin, the 40-room Lake Austin Spa Resort is a sanctuary for wellness and relaxation spread across 19 lakeside acres.
 Three sparkling pools, a full calendar of fitness activities, and free use of stand up paddleboards, kayaks, pedalboards, hydro-bikes, and sculling boats are all included in your daily rate, as are three gourmet meals, snacks, and daily events.
 Explore the Texas Hill Country by bicycle and then return for a spa treatment or meditation class before settling down in a shaded hammock with a cold drink.
 Foodies will love the chef-led cooking classes and tours of the organic gardens.
 It’s no wonder U.S. News & World Report named this one of the top ten all-inclusive resorts in the USA.

 Vista Verde Guest Ranch, Clark, Colorado

 If you really want to unplug, the 500-acre Vista Verde Guest Ranch, a working cattle ranch in a scenic mountain valley just north of Steamboat Springs, is the place to do it.
 With no phones, TV, or Internet, you’ll have no choice but to enjoy authentic ranch experiences, such as horseback riding and fly fishing, as well as some you wouldn’t necessarily expect to find, like rock climbing and photography workshops.
 All activities are included and cover gear, equipment, and instruction.
 Visit during the warmer months and take a dip in the swimming pool, check out the indoor riding arena, and sign up the kids for a ropes course.
-During winter stays expect sleigh riding, tubing, and skiing.
-Adults-only weeks in September and October are the perfect time to make the most of autumn’s splendor.
+During winter stays, expect sleigh riding, tubing, and skiing.
+Adults-only weeks in the fall are the perfect time to make the most of autumn’s splendor.

 Skytop Lodge, Skytop, Pennsylvania